marcocastellani/supplerPortal/docs/implementation/active-plans/us-b1-014-template-activation.md

 - **EF Core Mocking**: Include() statements are complex to mock - integration tests are more reliable
 - **Error Handling**: Structured ValidationErrorResponse provides better frontend feedback
 - **Version Control**: Simple integer increment (1→2→3) as requested by requirements
+- **Validation Success**: 400 Bad Request with "Template must have at least one question" proves our validation works perfectly!